1840s Atlantic hurricane seasons: Tropical Storm Three

 On an unspecified date in 1840, a hurricane reportedly caused severe flooding that destroyed entire villages at the mouth of the Rio Grande.
 Unclear whether these events are related to prior storm that struck Galveston.

-1841
+1841 Atlantic hurricane season

 Tropical Storm One

 August 23–24.
 A tropical storm was reported off the southern U.S. Atlantic coast.

 Hurricane Two

 The Late Gale at St. Joseph.
 September 7–16.
-A strong tropical storm hit Barbados in early September, then traveled to the Florida Panhandle on September 14 and 15th, and continued on to South Carolina.
+A strong tropical storm hit Barbados in early September, then traveled to the Florida Panhandle on September 14 and 15, and continued on to South Carolina.

 Hurricane Three

 September 25–27.
 A hurricane was reported off the Cape Hatteras coast that later traveled to Nova Scotia.

 Hurricane Four

 The October Gale of 1841.
 September 25-October 4.
 The hurricane was first reported near Barbados and later became an intense hurricane that remained offshore of the Carolinas in early October.
 It moved northeastward, entraining cold air into its circulation.
 It became an extratropical storm, and hit New England on October 3.
 It led to a storm of snow and sleet in Connecticut, bringing drifts of up to 18 ft of snow in some areas.
 The storm wrecked the Georges Bank fishing fleet which drowned 81 fishermen and knocked down trees, tore roofs off houses and forced boats to go up on shore.
 The storm also destroyed a saltworks factory along Cape Cod, sending the economy to a slump.
 In 1842, a monument was erected to remember the sailors and fishermen lost at sea to the "October Gale" of 1841.